gokhandemirhan/GokhanDemirhan/README.md

 ## Hi 👋 I am Gokhan

 💻 I am a frontend developer at Booking.com\
-🏝️ Trying to make more people experience the world
+🏝️ Empower people to experience the world

-I am currently learning:\
-🕸️ about web3 and is it really the future\
-👓 GraphQL and its dynamics

 Ask me about:\
 ⌨️ Frontend development\
-🤓 pop culture referances
+🤓 pop culture references

 Get in touch:\
-📧 send me an email about anything you wanna talk about\
+📧 send me an email\
 📺 catch me on twitch